Course Outline

 Details of early feedback on progress

-Formative feedback will be given on workshop or internship activities during the trimester including weekly reflective diary entries and oral presentation skills.
+Formative feedback will be given in workshops during the trimester including reflective diary entries and oral presentation skills.
+Task 1 and 2 activities will provide guidance on work to be completed in the final Task 3.
 Formative feedback will also be provided after week 5 project proposal (approved by the client and marked by the course coordinator).

 Assessment tasks